rsnpj/notes-site/notes/Year_2/Theory_of_Computation/Algorithms_and_Complexity/Decision_Problems.md

 # Complexity measures

-Every decidable problems has a set of algorithms that solved it.
+Every decidable problem has a set of algorithms that can solve it.
 The properties of this set of algorithms:

 -   The difficulty of constructing the algorithm